Leonora Cannon Taylor: Personal life

 Leonora Cannon was born on October 6, 1796, in Peel, Isle of Man.
 She was the oldest daughter of George Cannon and Leonora Callister's nine children.
 Her father was a sea captain and provided his family a comfortable lifestyle.
 Cannon's father died when she was thirteen.
 After the death of her father, Cannon's mother rented out part of their house to an English family.
 Cannon became close friends with the family and was invited to go with them to London when they moved out of the Cannon house.
 Cannon spent her youth in London and was treated like a member of the Furnible family.
 Cannon received an education, she was presented at court, and had social relations with the "best of society."
 Leonora enjoyed learning and reading and was known by many for her wit.

-From a young age, Cannon was very spiritually minded.
+From a young age, Cannon was spiritually minded.
 While in London, she explored religion and joined the Methodists.
-She was a very sincere practitioner of the Methodist faith.
 Her daughter reported that when Cannon joined the Methodist faith, she believed that curly hair was sinful so she promised God that she would never wear her curls again.
 Throughout her life, she did not wear her hair in curls again.

-After her mother's death, Cannon lived with her sister and then eventually returned to the Isle of Man.
+After her mother's death, Cannon lived with her sister and then returned to the Isle of Man.
 There, she met the secretary of the Governor-General of Canada and was offered the opportunity to move to Canada.
 After much prayer and studying of the Bible, Cannon moved to Canada.
 In Canada, she met John Taylor, a Methodist preacher at the time.
 When he proposed, Leonora rejected his first marriage proposal.
-At the time, Leonora was thirty-seven and John was twent-five.
+At the time, Leonora was thirty-seven and John was twenty-five.
 After having a dream in which she saw herself with John, Leonora decided to accept the marriage proposal.
 The couple was married in Toronto, Canada in 1833.

 After having two children, Taylor and her husband were introduced to the Latter Day Saint movement by Parley P. Pratt.
 The Taylors were baptized into the Church of Christ, the original name of the church founded by Joseph Smith, on May 9, 1836, and moved to America to join the other members of the church.

 The couple traveled with and served in the church all their lives.
 They had eight children together, many of whom did not survive into adulthood.
 Taylor preceded her husband in death, dying of pneumonia in 1868 in Salt Lake City.
 There is a monument dedicated to Taylor and her husband.
 Taylor's obituary was published in multiple newspapers.